-Most of those who do not bother to be a part of the political process are service workers, an economic sector that has been sadly neglected for many years.
-Service workers need to be unionized nationally, both to increase their share of the economic pie and to serve as a base for forming an international service workers' union.
-Unionization would bring these people into the political process and greatly change the political landscape.
-A very good beginning has been made by SEIU, the Service Employees International Union, which now has more than 1.8 million members who, the union maintains, are "united by the belief in the dignity and worth of workers and the services they provide and dedicated to improving the lives of workers and their families and creating a more just and humane society."
-Certainly a goal that all progressive people can support.
+Most of those who do not bother to be a part of the political process are service workers, an economic sector that has been neglected for many years.
+They need to be unionized nationally-to increase their share of the economic pie as well as form the base of an international service workers' union.
+Unionization would bring these individuals into the political process and greatly change the political landscape.
+A very good beginning has been made by SEIU, the Service Employees International Union, which now has more than 1,800,000 members who, the union maintains, are "united by the belief in the dignity and worth of workers and the services they provide and dedicated to improving the lives of workers and their families and creating a more just and humane society."
+This certainly is a goal that all progressives can support.

-Service workers also include those segments of society that have traditionally not belonged to unions, professional workers such as engineers, scientists, information technology specialists, and many others whose occupations are now beginning to be affected by the forces of globalization.
-A modern union movement must appeal to, and address, the issues affecting this broad, traditionally non-unionized segment of the population.
-The Left needs to take on the issues of pensions and health care.
-Both represent a burden on companies and productivity.
-Many more people would find employment if companies did not carry these burdens.
-Entrepreneurial people who would like to go out on their own cannot do so because of the lack of affordable health care.
-Both issues are ripe for the Left to focus on, and can form key issues for revitalizing the Democratic Party.
+Service workers also include those segments of society that traditionally have not belonged to unions, professionals such as engineers, scientists, information technology specialists, and many others whose occupations are affected by the forces of globalization.
+A modern union movement must appeal to, and address, the issues relevant to this broad, traditionally nonunionized segment.

-But identifying issues does not constitute a vision for the future.
+The Left has to take on the issues of pensions and health care, which represent a burden on companies and productivity that ultimately hold down employment.
+Potential entrepreneurs who would like to go out on their own cannot do so because of the lack of affordable health care.
+Identifying issues, however, does not constitute a vision for the future.
 Republicans of various stripes have such a vision.
-It is based on the idea that most social services should be curtailed or limited because they soon become dependencies that evolve into entitlements; that the best way to maximize the well being of all people is to have them stand on their own two feet-through self sufficiency and individual responsibility; that large government is a drain on the economy and unduly constrains people's freedom.
-There is more, and while the Left may not disagree with every facet of this vision, it needs to offer a real alternative.
+It is based on the idea that most social services should be curtailed or limited because they soon become dependencies that evolve into entitlements; that the best way to maximize the well-being of all people is to have them stand on their own two feet-through self sufficiency and individual responsibility; that large government is a drain on the economy and unduly constrains people's freedom.
+Since the Left disagrees strongly with many facets of this vision, it needs to offer a real alternative.

-The vision that the Left must offer is one where not only great private wealth exists, but also great public wealth.
-One where a child born into the meanest of circumstances will have the chance, because of adequate social institutions and infrastructure, to lead a healthy, fulfilling, and productive life.
-Today, a child born into such circumstances often faces being brought up in a dysfunctional family living in a pathological subculture.
-Such a child will often have poor health care and nutrition and, because such children carry the heavy burden of early neglect, are incapable of functioning in good schools much less the poor ones within which they must survive.
-There is much fertile ground here upon which to grow a vision for the future.
+The vision that the Left must put forth is one where not only great private wealth exists, but great public wealth-where a child born into the meanest of circumstances will have the chance, because of adequate social institutions and infrastructure, to lead a healthy, fulfilling, and productive life.
+Today, someone born into such blight often faces being brought up in a dysfunctional family living in a pathological subculture.
+Such an individual often will have substandard health care and nutrition and, because such youngsters carry the heavy burden of early neglect, are incapable of functioning in good schools, much less the poor ones within which they must survive.
+There is much fertile ground here upon which to grow a vision for the future. \star